chrisl8/PanicStations/README.md

 You will need to connect a monitor to your Pi and follow the on screen setup instructions to get the OS fully set up and working, including connecting it to your network for installation of this code.

 ### SSH Remote Access to Pi
 Note that Rasbian has the SSH Server disabled by default.
-Follow thier instructions to [enable the SSH server on your Raspberry Pi](https://www.raspberrypi.com/documentation/computers/remote-access.html#enabling-the-server) if you want to do this remotely rather than from the pi itself.
+Follow their instructions to [enable the SSH server on your Raspberry Pi](https://www.raspberrypi.com/documentation/computers/remote-access.html#enabling-the-server) if you want to do this remotely rather than from the pi itself.

 Copied here for convenience: